oleobal/rockstar-interpreter/readme.md

  - Error handling is poor, we should instead throw errors and handle them at the top level which would enable us to display line levels
  - Last named variable (for pronouns) is currently handled manually but a good way would be to have context be a "smart" object updating this field whenever a variable is requested of it (alternatively, make the tokenizer context-aware for this, and replace it on tokenization ?)
  - Numbers are just python floats, which might or might not correspond to the spec
+ - Many syntax errors are just ignored in the tokenizer, when they could be caught there and not later.

 ### License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.